thindil/steamsky/others/README.md

                       script from the main project directory, not from this.
                       If you don't enter amount how many times repeat tests, they will run only once.
-* rules.aru         - configuration file with rules for check code with AdaControl.
-* check.tcl         - script to run AdaControl check for the code. **Important:** run this script from the main project directory, not from here.